 Iron Man 3 (2013)

-Definitely better than the middle film but not as good as the first, Iron Man 3 was an entertaining addition to the Iron Man canon.
-It also showed off the range of the MCU, as the middle section of this threequel was basically an existential buddy comedy about Tony Stark and a 10-year-old kid.
+Definitely better than the middle film but not as good as the first, Iron Man 3 is an entertaining addition to the Iron Man canon.
+It also shows off the range of the MCU, as the middle section of this threequel is basically an existential buddy comedy about Tony Stark and a 10-year-old kid.

-While it doesn’t snap as much as some of the other MCU additions, for a superhero flick, Iron Man 3 contains enough fun and excitement to keep the popcorn crackling and saw yet another stunning performance from Downey Jr.
+While it doesn’t snap as much as some of the other MCU additions, for a superhero flick Iron Man 3 contains enough fun and excitement to keep the popcorn crackling with yet another stunning performance from Downey, Jr.

 Guardians of the Galaxy Vol. 2 is a playful space sequel that pops with energy, color, and vibrant humor.
-It was also the perfect opportunity for a reunion between Peter Quill (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), and Baby Groot (Vin Diesel).
+It’s also the perfect opportunity for a reunion between Peter Quill (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), and Baby Groot (Vin Diesel).

-What we love about Ant-Man is that unlike some of the films in the MCU canon, it doesn’t take itself too seriously.
-It takes the genre’s cliches and rolls with them with a comedic spin, and this was in full force in Peyton Reed’s action heist.
-Oh yeah, and Rudd, obviously – so much love.
+What we love about Ant-Man is that, unlike some of the films in the MCU canon, it doesn’t take itself too seriously.
+It takes the genre’s cliches and rolls with them with a comedic spin, in full force in Peyton Reed’s action heist.
+Oh yeah, and Paul Rudd, obviously – so much love.